ksheeraj1161/Burglar-detection/README.md

 # Burglar-detection

-Complete simulation of an easy simulation system has be achieved using appropriate techniques by decreasing additional effort for securing a place.
+Complete simulation of a surveillance system has be achieved using appropriate techniques by decreasing additional effort for securing a place.

 <h1> Requirements </h1>